Raccoon Removal

 Raccoon in Attic

 Raccoons are agile and intelligent creatures that often make their nests inside attics.
 They gain access by climbing downspouts, scaling siding, and walking across overhanging tree branches.
 Unsecured vents, chimneys, and attic windows also aid in easy entrance.
 If raccoons are determined enough, they may even rip apart siding and bend open vent covers to enter attic spaces.
-The raccoons most likely to choose attics as nesting sites are females seeking warm, sheltered places to raise their young, which makes them very defensive and difficult to remove.
+While raccoon repellant can help some, it is only a temporary solution

 Thumping, rustling, and scratching sounds coming from the attic are clear indications of animal infestations.
 Raccoons are especially playful and like to tumble about, making loud noises that disturb residents.
 Young raccoons also like to chatter and chirp when calling for their mothers.
 Additionally, while raccoons generally dispose of waste away from nesting sites, they may let their droppings and urine collect in attics.
 The overwhelmingly foul smell quickly permeates houses.

-The spaces beneath decks are especially inviting because they allow raccoons to remain in close proximity to sources of food and water.
+The spaces beneath decks or porches are especially inviting because they allow raccoons to remain in close proximity to sources of food and water.

 Raccoons in Backyard